House of Yes (Brooklyn): History

-House of Yes was created in 2007 by Kae Burke and Anya Sapozhnikova, two of the producers behind Lady Circus.
-From July 2008 to August 2013, Anya Sapozhnikova and Kae Burke ran a circus theatre and creative event space in East Williamsburg Brooklyn called the House of Yes, hosting aerial classes, creative events and circus theatre.
+House of Yes was started in 2007 by Kae Burke and Anya Sapozhnikova, two of the producers behind Lady Circus.
+From July 2008 to August 2013, Sapozhnikova and Burke ran a circus theatre and creative event space in East Williamsburg Brooklyn called the House of Yes, hosting aerial classes, creative events and circus theatre.

-The first House of Yes came to existence in April 2007 in a 2,500 sqft second-floor loft located at 19-49 Troutman Street.
-A fire took place on April 22, 2008 and forced a relocation.
-In June 2008, less than 2 months after the fire, House of Yes had found a dilapidated former ice-house off the Grand Street L train in East Williamsburg.

-The warehouse was taken over by Anya and Kae in collaboration with Lauren Larken of Artistic Evolution, Hassan Spruill, Keelan Kelly, Jordann Baker and Aaron Goldsmith with the help of countless friends.
-Walls were torn down, kitchens were installed, studios were created, stages were built.
+The first House of Yes opened in April 2007 in a 2,500 sqft second-floor loft located at 19-49 Troutman Street.
+A fire on April 22, 2008 forced a relocation to a dilapidated former ice-house off the Grand Street L train in East Williamsburg in June 2008.
+Sapozhnikova and Burke built the warehouse into an event space, in collaboration with Lauren Larken of Artistic Evolution, Hassan Spruill, Keelan Kelly, Jordann Baker, Aaron Goldsmith and others in the community.

-Five years later Burke and Sapozhnikova collaborated with Telmont and Ahiyon, and opened the doors to the new club.
+Five years later Burke and Sapozhnikova collaborated with Telmont and Ahiyon, and opened the doors to a new club at its present location at 2 Wyckoff Ave.